TheisHS/test1-itu-minitwit/work_logs/log.md

 To setup a database with postgres, you can use PGAdmin.
 Remember to initialise the database by running the sql commands from the `schema.sql` file.

 > NOTE: Instead of the `xx_id integer primary key autoincrement`, you will have to write `xx_id serial primary key`, as autoincrement does not exist in psql.

+## April 1

+### Loggin with Promtail - Loki - Grafana

+Instead of en EFK / ELK / ELFK stack, we have gone with Promtail, Loki and Grafana, as we are already using Grafana in our monitoring setup.

+This was a good guide: https://www.youtube.com/watch?v=pnycjg_9M-o We used this package and setup for promtail client: https://github.com/afiskon/promtail-client/blob/master/examples/client-example/main.go
+We used this setup as an example setup for things with the alertmanager: https://github.com/rubencougil/loki